Dutch farmers' protests: Background

-By 2019, The Netherlands entered a nitrogen emission crisis as the RIVM reported that the severely damaging effects of nitrogen on Dutch soil could only be halted by direct action.
+In 2019, the Netherlands entered a nitrogen emission crisis when on 29 May the Council of State, the highest Dutch administrative court, ruled that the existing emission policy violated Dutch law and European regulations protecting vulnerable nature reserves and biotopes.
+In principle no further emission critically impacting such areas was allowed, which threatened to halt a significant part of Dutch building and infrastructural projects, unless their nitrogen output would be compensated by a reduction in agricultural emissions.
+The National Institute for Public Health and the Environment (RIVM) reported that the severely damaging effects of nitrogen on Dutch soil could only be halted by direct action.
 The institute found that farmers were responsible for 46% of the country's nitrogen emission, mostly due to cow dung produced by the livestock industry.
-This led Tjeerd de Groot, a member of the House of Representatives for D66, to propose new policy to halve the current Dutch livestock on 9 September 2019.
+This situation led Tjeerd de Groot, a member of the House of Representatives for D66, a party in the ruling coalition, to propose new policy to halve the current Dutch livestock on 9 September 2019.
 The RIVM's findings coupled with De Groot's policy proposal led to resistance by Farmers Defence Force, a farmer activist group.
-It claimed that the institute had used “shady methods” to ”portray” farmers as big time polluters.
+It claimed that the institute had used "shady methods" to "portray" farmers as big time polluters.
 They claimed that their unfair portrayal as polluters is caused by the governments desire to let the real big time polluters go free.
 They claimed their fundamental rights were threatened by legislation aiming to lower emissions and demanded that any new legislation would not threaten agricultural undertakings with elimination.
 They also demanded more research to be undertaken before new legislation be proposed.
-The government repudiated the accusations of using “shady methods” being used by the RIVM and claimed the numbers were correct.
+The government repudiated the accusations of using "shady methods" being used by the RIVM and claimed the numbers were correct.